 - Juniperus 'Blue Arrow' (juniper) — Strongly upright, finely textured, evergreen blue foliage

 - Pittosporum tobira 'Tall and Tough' (Japanese mock orange)—

 Leathery dark green, evergreen foliage, fragrant blooms in spring

 - Sedum 'Angelina' (stonecrop) — Carpet of finely

 - Acorus gramineus 'Minimus Aureus' (dwarf Japanese sweet flag) — Carpet of finely textured, evergreen, yellow foliage that tolerates shade and moisture.

-- Astelia nervosa 'Westland' (red mountain Astelia) — Strappy, silvery-bronze evergreen foliage performs well in sun or part sun.
+- Astelia 'Red Devil' (red mountain Astelia) — Strappy, reddish-bronze evergreen foliage performs well in sun or part sun.